farimarwat/LokaleNow/README.md

 # LokaleNow
 An android gradle plugin for automating localization.
-It will automaticall generate all desired strings.xml for soem specific language
+It will automaticall generate all strings.xml files for your desired languages.

 ### Implementation
 Inlclude the plugin in app level gradle